robustml-eurecom/multi-organ-qc/README.md

 _06-09-2023 Update: arguments must be declared in the aforementioned script before running.
 TODO: including line arguments._

-### Step 3.a Fine tuning (optional)
+### (Optional) Step 3.a Fine tuning
-Skip this if you already have an optimal parameter list to test, and see Step 3.b (there's a suggested hyperparameter list, but you can pass yours).
+Skip this if you already have an optimal parameter list to test, and see Step 3.b (there's a suggested hyperparameter list in ```models/config.py```, but you can pass yours).
 Otherwise run the prompt:

 ```
-python one-to-rule-them-all/src/tuning.py
+python multi_organ_qc/tuning.py
 ```

 ### Step 3.b Training
 Automatically detects the available gpu or cpu.
 This trains the AutoEncoder net for mask reconstruction.
 Checkpoints are saved in the chosen organ data path ``` data/organ/checkpoints ```.
 Run the prompt:

 ```
-python one-to-rule-them-all/src/train.py
+python multi_organ_qc/train.py
 ```

 ### Step 4 Testing & Evaluating
 Test the AE performances on a test set.
 This saves the reconstructions files in a folder ``` data/organ/reconstructions``` to be used for evaluation.
 Images are in .nii.gz, and they follow the same skeleton provided in Step 2.
 To test, run:
 ```
-python one-to-rule-them-all/src/test.py
+python multi_organ_qc/test.py
 ```

 In order to evaluate, simply run:

 ```
-python one-to-rule-them-all/src/evaluate.py
+python multi_organ_qc/evaluate.py
 ```

-After selecting a patient ID, the app will save in a dedicated folder (namely ```src/evaluations```) the following png images:
+After selecting a patient ID, the app will save in a dedicated folder (namely ```evaluations/```) the following png images:

     📦evaluations
     ┣ 📂patient_ID